Next week’s HeavyReading event “OSS in the Era of SDN and NFV” should be interesting. It’s certainly timely.

 - Who (or what) orchestrates the orchestrators?

-- What proportion of spend on OSS is being diverted to support virtualization?
+- What proportion of spending on OSS is being diverted to support virtualization?

 - What is the most significant change made so far to OSS fundamental drivers and architectures?